Image: Shutterstock

 How to do

-Ask your kids to use the play dough to make a simple ball, roll into a snake shape, flatten it with hands or a rolling pin.
+- Use the play dough to make a simple ball, roll into a snake shape, and flatten it with hands or a rolling pin.

 You can also make salt dough at home as a non-toxic alternative.
 Alison, a mother of two, shares her experience of doing so for her young daughter.
 She says, ”For a young toddler who loves getting her hands into everything, salt dough was a perfect medium instead of play dough as we got to cook, paint, and keep some of the end results afterward which will last forever.
 To make up the dough, you’ll need:1 cup flour, 1/2 cup salt, and 1/3 cup water with some extra flour for the dusting surface.